2025 Formula One World Championship: Mid-season rounds

 Piastri took another pole position for the Dutch Grand Prix and led the race from start to finish, scoring his maiden career grand chelem ahead of Red Bull driver Max Verstappen and Racing Bulls driver Isack Hadjar, the latter achieving his maiden career podium after starting from fourth, his highest starting position to date.
-Three retirements were observed during the race, with both the Ferrari drivers hitting the wall at the banked turn 3 – one by driver error and the other due to contact with Antonelli, whilst Norris experienced an oil leak on lap 65.
+Three retirements were observed during the race, with both the Ferrari drivers hitting the wall at the banked turn 3—one by driver error and the other due to contact with Antonelli—and with Norris experiencing an oil leak on lap 65.

 After taking the fastest pole position lap in Formula One history, Verstappen converted it into his and Red Bull's third win of the season at the Italian Grand Prix, ahead of Norris and Piastri.
 Controversial late-stage team orders were given to the latter, following his teammate's slow pit stop resulting in the former overtaking him for second.
 Alonso suffered the race's only retirement, after his Aston Martin suffered a suspension failure; Hülkenberg did not start the race after experiencing hydraulic issues, pulling into the pit lane with his Sauber.

 Closing rounds

-McLaren secured its tenth Constructors' Championship at the Singapore Grand Prix.
+Oscar Piastri (pictured at the Singapore Grand Prix) had led the World Drivers' Championship for 15 rounds before relinquishing his lead to his McLaren teammate Lando Norris at the Mexico City Grand Prix.

 Verstappen converted his pole position at the Azerbaijan Grand Prix into his career sixth grand slam, and Red Bull's first consecutive win of the season.
 McLaren had an opportunity to secure the Constructors' Championship in this race, but was unable to.
 Norris did not score sufficient points and his teammate Piastri had a mistake-laden weekend as he crashed out in qualifying, jumped the race start, stalled, and dropped to last in an attempt to correct his mistake, before ultimately crashing out on the first lap.
-Carlos Sainz Jr., who started second, scored Williams' first podium since the rain-curtailed 2021 Belgian Grand Prix.
+Carlos Sainz Jr., who started second, scored Williams's first podium since the rain-curtailed 2021 Belgian Grand Prix.